Upcoming Field Trips, Meetings and Other Events

 Salem Audubon is a charitable organization qualifying as a nonprofit under section 501(c)(3) of the U.S. Internal Revenue Service Code.

-Birder's Night, an informal sharing of observations, questions and a program on some aspect of birding, meets at 6:30 p.m. on the second Tuesday of the month, September through May, held at Willamette University's Cat Cavern in the Putnam University Center, Dining Rms 1 & 2 (2nd floor of the University Center).
+Birder's Night, an informal sharing of observations, questions and a program on some aspect of birding, meets at 6:30 p.m. on the second Tuesday of the month, September through May, held at Carrier Room of the First United Methodist Church, 600 State Street in

 For more information call the Salem Audubon Society office, 503-588-7340.